 The second and sadly more common type of zoom is called digital zoom.
-Digital zoom is sort of like using the zoom feature on some types of software or a crop tool.
+Digital zoom is sort of like using the zoom feature on some software or a crop tool.
 It is also similar to how many smartphones and tablets work when you want to make a portion of an image larger.
 This kind of zoom looks like it brings you closer to the desired action, but it doesn't really get closer.
-All it really does is crop and eliminate the portions of the image you don't want to see.
+All it does is crop and eliminate the portions of the image you don't want to see.
 So while it looks like the baby's face might be closer, it isn't.
 This type results in images that aren't as clear and are often pixelated.
 Because you only see the same image, cropped, you are losing some of the resolution and clarity when you zoom.
 This lack of resolution means this is not the best kind of zoom.
 Cameras that only offer this kind of zoom often result in images that are unclear and make it hard to distinguish details like the baby's face.
 The Wi-Fi cameras offer the best digital zoom with the clearest details.
 Most of the cameras in the review offer a 2x digital zoom, likely because a more significant digital zoom would leave the images too grainy to see what is happening.

 Sound Activation vs. Notifications and Alerts

 Sometimes features and the terminology used for monitors can get a little confusing.
 While it is easy for those in the industry to toss around terms as if we all know what they mean, it isn't always easy for parents to know what the heck they are describing.